MycoMatics/eNano/README.md

       + Load lulu and dplyr (and install if required via devtools)
       + Run lulu and output curated table
       + Write the number of curated OTUs to log file
    - Join curated otu-table with taxonomy table

+5) **aggregation at species-level** uses OTU table from steps 3 and 4 to aggregate OTUs at species-level - outputted in the main folder.
+    - runs R from terminal
+      + get output directory, load otu-table and match list
+        + load stringr and dplyr
+        + load and run SH_table function to agrgegate OTUs at Species level
 ---
 ## Installation
 **add how to wget**